Update (June 27, 2020): Some of the information in this post is inaccurate. See this newer post for corrections and clarifications.

 April 6, 2020 was printed at the bottom of the bulletin, suggesting that the cutoff dates had already been calculated by then.
 Indeed, the movement in cutoff dates was, perhaps, no more than would have been expected without the EO.
 For example, the F3 and F4 Mexico cutoff dates, which advanced 1 month in the April bulletin, again advanced 1 month in the May bulletin.

 Now, in order to use up all the family-based visas for this fiscal year, the State Department must move the cutoff dates far enough ahead so that enough people are able to apply for their visas.
 Since most family-based applicants live outside the US, and many of them can no longer receive a visa due to the EO, it is necessary to move the cutoff dates more quickly so the visas can instead be used by applicants inside the US.
 The fact that this does not seem to have happened has made some immigration lawyers concerned.
 However, until the June 2020 visa bulletin is released, it’s too early to panic—again, the May 2020 cutoff dates may simply not have taken into account the EO yet.
+(Update (June 27, 2020): It looks like they decided not to move the dates rapidly.
+See the newer post linked at the top of this post for a possible explanation of why.)

 Most family-based immigrants on the waiting list are outside the US.
 This is because most of them cannot easily obtain a long-term visa, such as a student visa or work visa, that would enable them to live in the US while they wait for an immigrant visa to become available.
 This fact has led some to speculate whether there are just not enough of them inside the US to use up the rest of the family-based immigration quota for the current fiscal year.
 For example, if, hypothetically speaking (I am just pulling numbers out of thin air here), 120,000 of the 226,000 family-based immigrant visas this year had already been issued, and there were 85,000 remaining applicants waiting inside the US, then at least 21,000 visas would go unused.
 However, I don’t think that this is the case.
+(Update (June 27, 2020): Since they decided not to move the dates rapidly, this paragraph is moot.
+Most of the applicants inside the US will not receive a green card this year even though green cards should be available to them.
+See the newer post linked at the top of this post.)

 Greg Siskind, an immigration lawyer, has made the following comment that most casual readers won’t understand: